artefactual-labs/decision-spoa/README.md

       reason: default-policy
 ```

+The fallback entry acts as the safety net when no earlier rule matches.
+It should describe the baseline decision your HAProxy configuration expects (for example, setting a catch-all reason or toggling an audit flag).
+You may leave the `return` map empty if the defaults already cover everything; the agent still enforces an implicit `"default-policy"` reason.
+If you omit the fallback altogether, the compiler injects that implicit rule, so keeping one is optional.
+Retain it when you want to document the “otherwise” path explicitly or to perform conditional work such as setting a reason only for unmatched traffic while allowing earlier rules to keep their own values.

 ### Rule reference

 The table below lists every key supported inside a `rules:` entry.
 Unless stated otherwise, omit a field to leave it unconstrained.